feast-dev/feast/docs/how-to-guides/adding-or-reusing-tests.md

 1. how Feast tests are setup
 2. how to extend the test suite to test new functionality
-3. how to use the existing test suite to test a new custom offline / online store.
+3. how to use the existing test suite to test a new custom offline / online store

 ## Test suite overview

+Unit tests are contained in `sdk/python/tests/unit`.
+Integration tests are contained in `sdk/python/tests/integration`.
-Let's inspect the test setup in `sdk/python/tests/integration`:
+Let's inspect the structure of `sdk/python/tests/integration`:

 ```bash
 $ tree